The Problem: Violence against women and girls in India.

 The solution: Empowerment programs for adolescents.

 High-quality studies have identified several specific interventions that are effective at preventing violence.
-In particular, community-based social empowerment programs that shift gender norms and attitudes have been demonstrated to be very effective from many randomized controlled trials — including Abramsky et al (2014), Dunkle et al (2020), Leight et al (2020), Wagman et al (2015), Ogum Alangea et al (2020), Le Roux et al (2020), and Chatterji et al (2020).
+In particular, community-based social empowerment programs that shift regressive social norms and attitudes have been demonstrated to be very effective from many randomized controlled trials — including Abramsky et al (2014), Dunkle et al (2020), Leight et al (2020), Wagman et al (2015), Ogum Alangea et al (2020), Le Roux et al (2020), and Chatterji et al (2020).
 These programs can lead to 30-50% reductions in violence in communities, with effects that can persist for many years.

-These community mobilization programs involve training community volunteers to become activists who can work with individuals, families, communities and local governments to drive change in gender norms and attitudes.
+These community mobilization programs involve training community volunteers to become activists who can work with individuals, families, communities and local governments to drive change in regressive social norms and attitudes.
 The programs are supported by evidence-based toolkits, frameworks, and technical assistance.
 They are also community driven and adapted to each local context.

 How Breakthrough Trust works